JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 Go <a href="index.njk">home</a>.
 ```

 I just couldn’t figure out what this was doing — what would it even mean to navigate to a Nunjucks template?
-Even closely reading the project’s source code didn’t help me see how this HTML was magically getting rewritten.
+Looking at the running site, I could see that the link was magically being rewritten.
+But even closely reading the project’s source code couldn't help me see how or why this was happening.

 Claude Code identified this fragment as something handled by the [Eleventy InputPath to URL plugin](https://www.11ty.dev/docs/plugins/inputpath-to-url/).

-Some people may love that kind of magic; I’m not one of them.
+Some people love such magic; I’m not one of them.

 ### Sitemaps

-The original Eleventy project defined a `sitemap.xml` file, so I implemented that for the Origami version.

-That said, a sitemap is unnecessary for this project; all the content is trivially discoverable by a search engine.
+The original Eleventy project defined a `sitemap.xml` file so I implemented one for the Origami version.
+That said, a sitemap seems unnecessary for this blog; all the content is trivially discoverable by a search engine.
 The code to generate the sitemap ends up being both a distraction and a possible maintenance burden.

 ### Plugins are general features bound to specific projects

-This Eleventy blog uses 4 common Eleventy plugins (plus an additional one from the lead developer) to:
+The original Eleventy blog uses 4 common Eleventy plugins (plus an additional one from the lead developer) to:

 * Optimize images
 * Help with navigation